vippsas/vipps-woocommerce/README.txt

 = 1.14.3 =
 * Fixed: You will now get an error message when trying to refund an order that is older than 365 days via Vipps.
 * Fixed: Do not show this gateway if `WCS_ATT_Cart::get_subscription_scheme` returns null.
+* Fixed: We no longer show that the price is 0,- during a campaign for a synchronised product when Prorate First Renewal is set to "Never (charge the full recurring amount at sign-up)".

 = 1.14.2 =
 * Fixed: Changing payment gateway to Vipps now works again.